HP319193/prisme.ai/docs/docs/en/workspaces/instructions.md

 - **query** : Query string (as an object)
 - **body** : Request body (might be a JSON object, a string, a number, ...)
 - **multipart** : List of field definitions for multipart/form-data requests
+- **emitErrors** : Boolean enabling or disabling error events upon 4xx or 5xx responses.
+Enabled by default.
 - **output** : Name of the variable that will store the response body

 When receiving 4xx or 5xx HTTP errors, a native event `runtime.fetch.failed` is automatically emitted, including both request & response contents.